dreger/audaciousfox.net/content/masthead.md

 - _The Newsprint_, [Joshua Ginter](http://thenewsprint.co)
 - _The Weekly Review_, [Chris Bowler](http://chrisbowler.com/journal)

-Have someone that should be on here?
-Drop me a note.
+I'm always looking for interesting new writers.
+Send me a note if someone should be on this list.